vol1ura/Sat_9am_5km/README.md

 ### TODO

 1. Add frontend
-2. Add batch operation to join athletes
+2. Up and down athletes in protocol
+3. Insert and remove athletes